BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 • Produce a report, at least quarterly, sent to the Steering Committee and available digitally to all members, regarding progress in ongoing campaigns or projects charged to the Subgroup.

-• Produce an annual report to be submitted to each Local Convention for membership approval.
+• Produce an annual report to be submitted to each Annual Convention of the Local for membership approval.

 • Maintain and make available to Local leadership records of key debates and decisions, including coalition partnerships.